 The DVD also features review capabilities for specific segments within each module and a testing section that allows learners to demonstrate proficiency and receive continuing education credits for dementia-specific training.

-This valuable training DVD was produced by Alzheimer’s North Carolina, Inc.
+This valuable training DVD was produced by Dementia Alliance of North Carolina.